ChristofSchwarz/qseok_sso_oidc/README.md

 ## Configuration on QSEoK side:

-The recommended configuration for the passthrough-oidc is to deploy it via helm (here is a separate Git repo https://github.com/ChristofSchwarz/qseok_oidc_helm) which will run it as a sub route of the same qliksense url (ingress), but it can also be installed completely separate from qliksense.
+The recommended configuration for the passthrough-oidc is to deploy it via **helm** (here is a separate Git repo https://github.com/ChristofSchwarz/qseok_oidc_helm) which will run it as a route of the same qliksense url (ingress), but it can also be installed completely separate from qliksense.

 edit the relevant qliksense.yaml like this, you may correct the following parts
  * hostname: replace elastic.example with the correct address of your sense server